dekorateio/dekorate/readme.md

 Here's the full list of supported [configuration options](config.md).

 ##### How to use annotation less mode
- Let's see in details how you can use annotation less mode:
+As described above, we only need to annotate a class with `@SpringBootApplication` and provide the configuration for `Dekorate` in the `application.properties`/`application.yml` file.
+Special attention should be payed to the path of these properties.
+The properties path need to reflect the annotation properties and not what would end up in the manifest.
+While there is some overlap between how the annotations are configured and the resulting manifest, the properties (or YAML file) still need to provide values for the annotation fields, hence why they need to match how the annotations are configured.
+This is why there is no spec path when dealing with deploymentMode because deploymentMode is set at the top-level of the annotation.
+To be sure you may need to check the [guide](config.md).

 ###### how to use annotation less configuration
-As described above, we only need to annotate a class with `@SpringBootApplication` and provide the configuration for `Dekorate` in the `application.properties`/`application.yml` file.
-Pay special attention to the path of these properties, you may need follow the [guide](config.md).
+The simplest case of this mode: `@SpringBootApplication` annotated class and `application.properties`/`application.yml`.

 ```
 package io.dekorate.examples.component;